atomaszewicz/exif/README.md

 Here are some definitions of terms that will come up in this project:

 **ISO**: The camera's sensitivity to light.
 The higher the number, the more sensitive.
 My camera has an ISO range of 100-10,000. <br />
-**Shutter Speed**: The amount of time the camera allows light in for.
-Measure in seconds and my camera can shoot from 1/4000s-30s  <br />
+**Shutter Speed**: The amount of time the camera allows light in for , it is measured in seconds.
+My camera can take exposures 1/4000s-30s.  <br />
 **Focal Length**: A measure of the field-of-view (FOV) and maginification of a camera lens.
 Usually measured in mm, a larger focal length means a smallers FOV but larger magnification.
 Focal lengths generally range from 18mm-200mm, with standard sizes being 35mm and 50mm. <br />
 **Equivalent Focal Length**: My camera has a 2/3 size sensor, which ends up making the focal length 3/2 times as big.
 Thus the 18-135mm zoom lens, when used on my camera, is the equivalent of a 27-202.5mm lens. <br />
 **Aperture**: The size of the diaphragm that the light travels through in the lens.
 This ends up translating into how much of the scene is in focus.
 Higher numbers mean a smaller hole, and more in focus.
 When you detail a lens, you generally say it's largest aperture (smallest number).
 Aperture is also called "f-stop" or indicated by f/x, where x as a number (usually between 1.4 and 64).